Explicit Transactions in MatrixOne

 - An explicit transaction starts and ends with

 - In explicit transactions, DML (Data Manipulation Language) and DDL (Data Definition Language) can exist at the same time.
-DDL is limited to
+All DDLs are supported.

 - In an explicit transaction, other explicit transactions cannot be nested.
 For example, if

 START TANSACTIONSis encountered after